saulocantanhede/tfgreek2/docs/textformats.md

 <img src="features/images/details_surface_features.png" width="400" >

 Text can be represented in multiple ways.
-In this Text-Fabric database a number of formats are defined.
-The formats are following a structured nameing schema of a string of keywords separated by `-`:
+In this Text-Fabric database, a number of formats are defined.
+The formats follow a structured naming schema consisting of a string of keywords separated by hyphens (-):

 `what`-`how`-`fullness`